Mother Mushroom

 After having her first child, nicknamed "Nấm" (mushroom), Nguyễn Ngọc Như Quỳnh joined several parenting fora using Mẹ Nấm (Mother Mushroom) as her pen name, primarily to exchange parenting tips with others.
 Later on, her blogs developed to cover social issues.
-She started blogging in 2006 after a visit to a hospital where she witnessed many poor, desperate patients waiting to be seen but ignored as they did not have enough money to bribe hospital officials.

 Quỳnh says her motive for blogging is very simple: "I don't want my children to struggle and have to do what I'm doing right now."

 Blogging and arrests

-Quỳnh has been blogging under the pseudonym of Mẹ Nấm (Mother Mushroom) and has openly criticised the Vietnamese government over its human rights violations and corruption.
+Quỳnh writes blogs under the pseudonym Mẹ Nấm (Mother Mushroom) and has openly criticised the Vietnamese government over its human rights violations and corruption.
 She began blogging in early 2006 when she visited a hospital and witnessed many poor people in the hot sun desperately waiting for treatment, but ignored because they lacked money to bribe hospital officials.

+In 2012, Quỳnh was one of the first interns of the Vietnamese Overseas Initiative for Conscience Empowerment.

+In 2013 she co-founded the Network of Vietnamese Bloggers with Phạm Đoan Trang.

+2009 arrest

-Quynh was first arrested in 2009 for blogging about government land confiscations related to a Chinese-backed bauxite mine and for printing T-shirts opposing the bauxite project.
+Quỳnh was first arrested in 2009 for blogging about government land confiscations related to a Chinese-backed bauxite mine and for printing T-shirts opposing the bauxite project.
 She was released nine days later, after she promised to close the blog.

+2013 arrests

+On 21 May 2013, Quỳnh and fellow blogger Binh Nhì Nguyễn Tiến Nam were arrested and interrogated for several hours by the Khánh Hòa provincial police after publicly distributing copies of the Universal Declaration of Human Rights alongside balloons reading "quyền của con người phải được tôn trọng" (lit. 'human rights must be respected').
+On 15 December 2023, Quỳnh was detained at an airport and had her passport confiscated while attempting to fly to Bangkok, Thailand to meet with a representative of the United Nations High Commissioner for Human Rights.

+2014 arrest

+On 19 April 2014, Quỳnh was arrested alongside Paulo Thành Nguyễn and Trịnh Kim Tiến by police in Nha Trang while preparing to give a talk on the United Nations Convention Against Torture.
+Quỳnh was accused of "insulting and discrediting the People's Public Security of Vietnam" following social media posts made ahead of the talk in which she presented cases of 31 people who had died while in police custody in Vietnam.

+2015 arrests

+On 28 March 2015, Quỳnh was arrested in Nha Trang while preparing to travel to Hanoi to present a petition at the 132nd session of the Inter-Parliamentary Union.
+She was arrested again on 25 July while taking part in a hunger strike in support of imprisoned activists Nguyễn Ngọc Già, Bùi Thị Minh Hằng and Trần Huỳnh Duy Thức.

 2016 arrest

 On 10 October 2016, Mother Mushroom was arrested while trying to visit an imprisoned political activist.
-The Office of the United Nations High Commissioner for Human Rights reported that she was arrested in Khanh Hoa and charged with crimes under Article 88 of Vietnam's Penal Code, which prohibits "conducting propaganda against the Socialist Republic of Viet Nam."
+The Office of the United Nations High Commissioner for Human Rights reported that she was arrested in Khánh Hòa and charged with crimes under Article 88 of Vietnam's Penal Code, which prohibits "conducting propaganda against the Socialist Republic of Viet Nam."